Rotax: Personal watercraft

-As of 2020, all Sea-Doo brand personal watercraft from Bombardier Recreational Products are equipped with four-stroke, supercharged and normally aspirated, three-cylinder Rotax engines of the ACE (Advanced Combustion Efficiency) series.
+As of 2020, all Sea-Doo brand personal watercraft from Bombardier Recreational Products are equipped with four-stroke, supercharged and normally aspirated, three-cylinder Rotax engines of the Advanced Combustion Efficiency (ACE) series.

 Off-road vehicles

 Can-Am Off-Road vehicles from Bombardier Recreational Products are equipped with Rotax engines.

 Karting

 The company introduced the Rotax Max for karting in 1998, and started organizing the Rotax Max Challenge in 2000.
-It also introduced the Mojo karting tyres in 2006 and the XPS lubricants in 2010.

 Products

 Aircraft engines

 Rotax engines designed specifically for light aircraft include both four-stroke and two-stroke models.